Early to College

 Depending on the class, students may be required to take placement tests in English, math, or chemistry.
 Students may enroll in any class offered by a Penn State campus, as long as the student has met all the prerequisite courses and successfully completed the required placement tests, and provided space is available.

 Seniors may take up to 8 credits (2 courses) per semester and earn a maximum of 16 credits; juniors and underclass students must contact a Penn State representative to learn about their credit options.
 To remain in the program, students must earn a grade of C or better in each course.

 It is the student's responsibility to arrange tuition payment.
 A special part of the Early to College program is a grant-in-aid in the amount of 50 percent of the tuition for a maximum of 8 credits per semester.
 Books, technology fees, and activity fees will also be applied.

 Enrollment is limited.
 Interested students should contact a guidance counselor to discuss taking classes at Penn State Mont Alto.
-Students can also contact the Penn State Mont Alto Office of Admissions at 717-749-6130 or email@example.com.
+Students can also contact the Penn State Mont Alto Office of Admission at 717-749-6130 or firstname.lastname@example.org.

 Pennsylvania Child Protective Services Law (PACPSL) Compliance Statement

 Annually, more than 600 high school students schedule college courses from a multitude of disciplines at Penn State campuses.

 Per recent changes to the Pennsylvania Child Protective Services Law (PACPSL), Penn State Mont Alto will continue to provide courses for qualified dual enrolled students, fully compliant with the required background checking requirements listed below: